collocations.org

 cite, draw, take (sth as)

-She illustrates her point with examples drawn from contemporary newspaper accounts. | To take an obvious example, if there is a good harvest the price of grain will fall.
+She illustrates her point with examples drawn from contemporary newspaper accounts.

-She illustrates her point with examples drawn from contemporary newspaper accounts. | To take an obvious example, if there is a good harvest the price of grain will fall.
+To take an obvious example, if there is a good harvest the price of grain will fall.

 find

-EXAMPLE + VERB
+example + VERB

-illustrate sth, show sth
+demonstrate sth, highlight sth, illustrate sth, show sth

-for ~
+for example

-A touring cyclist, for example, might turn the pedals 80 times a minute.
+An athlete, for example, might turn the pedals 80 times a minute.

-in an/the ~
+in an/the example

 The teacher in our example is clearly wrong.

-~ of
+example of

 We can still find examples of discrimination today.

-good, great, inspiring, shining
+good, great, inspiring, shining, sterling (esp.
+AmE)

 She is a shining example of how to organize your time.